andyl/doctest/docs/use_cases.md

-# XD Markets - Scenarios and Use Cases
+# XDMarket - Use Cases

 ## Sensing Use Cases